Skip to footer content

 Release Excel Object C#: Stop Lingering Excel Processes with IronXL: Image 3 - Output IronXL reading an input Excel file

 IronXL handles Excel objects as native .NET types.
-When the workbook book variable goes out of scope, standard garbage collection handles everything.
-There's no need to track COM references or call special release methods.
+When the workBook variable goes out of scope, standard .NET garbage collection handles memory cleanup.
+There is no need to track COM references, call Marshal.ReleaseComObject, or force garbage collection cycles.

 using IronXL;